xmeshlab/xonefi-android/README.md

 **`ConnectStatusScreen.tsx`**\
 This screen offers connection status.

+**`ProviderScreen`**\
+This Screen displays all the avaialble Providers in the area

+**`ProviderDetailScreen`**\
+This screen displays information regarding a speficic provider.
+This screen also allows the configuration of a Provider.
+The user is routed to this page after clicking on an avaialble provider on the ProviderScreen.

 # icons

 The `icons` folder contains a multitude of icons used throughout the application.
 Many of these icons are SVG assets generated using Figma's SVG to JSX plugin.